-Commenting on the guide, Dr Hans-Christoph Hirt, Co-Head of Hermes EOS, the stewardship team of Hermes Investment Management which led the drafting of the guide said, “Long-term investors want to ensure that automotive companies are prepared for the challenges stemming from climate change, new technologies, changing policies and shifts in demand caused by global trends.
-Investors expect the industry to embark upon a smoother route to future prosperity by developing and implementing long-term business strategies which are resilient to climate change and resulting regulatory shifts.
-Investors expect that such a strategy will feature board-level responsibility for climate change and sustainability, and emission reduction targets with challenging goals.
-Automotive companies should work together with policy makers to manage the shift to lower emissions vehicles and develop the new infrastructure required to deliver a sustainable low-carbon transport system.”
+Commenting on the guide, Dr. Hans-Christoph Hirt, Co-Head of Hermes EOS, the stewardship team of Hermes Investment Management which led the drafting of the guide said, “Long-term investors want to ensure that automotive companies are prepared for the challenges stemming from climate change, new technologies, changing policies and shifts in demand caused by global trends.
+Investors expect the industry to embark upon a smoother route to future prosperity by developing and implementing long-term business strategies that are resilient to climate change and resulting regulatory shifts.
+Investors expect that such a strategy will feature board-level responsibility for climate change and sustainability and emission reduction targets with challenging goals.
+Automotive companies should work together with policymakers to manage the shift to lower emissions vehicles and develop the new infrastructure required to deliver a sustainable low-carbon transport system.”